panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 Last but not least, you can define methods using the arrow function syntax inside classes.
 Fat arrow methods bind `this` value to the class instance.

-Anyhow the fat arrow method is invoked, `this` always equals to the class instance, which is useful when the methods are used as callbacks.
+Anyhow the fat arrow method is invoked, `this` always equals the class instance, which is useful when the methods are used as callbacks.

 To understand all types of functions in JavaScript, I recommend checking [6 Ways to Declare JavaScript Functions](/6-ways-to-declare-javascript-functions/).